Donratto/MPA-KPM/README.md

 - Number of gNodeBs: 2
 - Number of UEs: 5
-- Number of servers: 1
 - Number of PGWs: 1
-- Number of remote hosts: 1
+- Number of remote hosts / servers: 1
 - Number of internet devices: 2

 ### Frequency selection: